SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 1. Under "Applications" , click on "+ Add build configuration."
 1. For Receiver, under "CMake Preset", select the board and then scroll to the bottom and "Build Configuration".
 For Tracker, under "Board Target", select the "Custom" Radio button first, then select the board, and scroll to the bottom to "Build Configuration."

-**Note:** For trackers, settings are found in "nRF Konfig GUI" under "Actions" and expand the "SlimeNRF" section.
+**Note:** For trackers, settings are found in "nRF Kconfig GUI" under "Actions" and expand the "SlimeNRF" section.

 ### Changing board defines
 * To be added in the future.

-### Adjusting settings in the Konfig
+### Adjusting settings in the Kconfig
 * To be added in the future.

 #### Pre-Compiled firmware for default pins